ege-erdil/mysteries/why_war.md

 This interpretation is certainly correct, but it has two problems:

 1. In the real world there are uncorrelated asymmetries.
 For example, animals create uncorrelated asymmetries in disputes by marking their own territory and defending it against intruders of the same species, and humans are very much capable of doing the same thing.
-In this case there is no conflict observed in the Nash equilibrium of the hawk-dove game.
+In this case there is no conflict observed in the evolutionarily stable Nash equilibrium of the hawk-dove game.

 2. In the real world interactions between agents are repetitive, so an adequate model would have to be a repeated game model rather than a single game model, in which commitment strategies are possible to discourage people from going to war.
 In this case there is an evolutionarily stable Nash equilibrium in which both sides play peace but commit to playing war against "rebels" who try to play war.
 This pressure is sufficient to dissuade people from playing war, so in equilibrium we would once again observe no conflict.